 I am proud to say that the Permitting Council has made significant progress across the board in each of these priority areas.
-We already are beginning to see improved transparency, predictability, and accountability and we are just beginning to reap the benefits in terms of avoided delays in the permitting process for covered projects.
-As more new projects sign up for FAST-41, these benefits will increase substantially.
+We are already beginning to observe improved transparency, predictability, and accountability in our covered projects in the form of avoided delays in the permitting process.
+As more projects elect to use the FAST-41 process, these benefits will increase substantially.

 FAST-41 is not the first time the Federal government has tried to reform the permitting process, but this is the first time the framework to accomplish real reform is in place.
 Chairman Portman, because of your leadership, the Permitting Council Office of the Executive Director is positioned to truly change the siloed nature of the permitting process.
-Additionally, the Permitting Council is poised to play a major role in the Administration's Infrastructure Initiative, and is actively working with the Administration in the implementation of FAST-41.
+Additionally, the Permitting Council is poised to play a major role in the Administration's Infrastructure Initiative, and is actively working with the Administration on the implementation of FAST-41 and Executive Order 13807.

 Going forward, in addition to the reforms and activities mentioned above, our office intends to be fully engaged with agencies and project sponsors to improve the process for permitting decision making.
 Our capacity and resources over the next year, including fully funding the FY 2018 President's Budget request of \$10 million for the Environmental Review Improvement Fund in the General Services Administration appropriation, will determine our ability to scale up and provide the promised benefits to covered projects, including enhancement of the Permitting Dashboard.
-FAST-41 provides the authority to issue fees regulations and the Permitting Council is working together to take advantage of this important tool provided by statute.
+FAST-41 provides the authority to issue fee regulations and the Permitting Council is working together to take advantage of this important tool provided by statute.